Why Does my Rottweiler Pant so Much?

 You might have noticed that your Rottweiler always seems to be panting.
-With these heavy pants and lots of drool, sometimes you might wonder how on earth you’ve managed to own such a slobbery dog.
+With these heavy pants and lots of drool, sometimes you might wonder how you’ve owned such a slobbery dog on earth.
 But why do Rottweilers pant so much?

 Panting Cools Dogs Down